Over the years when I've mentioned adding underfloor heating to a clients house I'm often hit with the following statements:

 There seems to be an illusion that underfloor heating comes with a world of negative assumptions attached which is just totally wrong.

-We personally decided to install the Coldbuster under tile heating in both our bathrooms due to the competitive price and easy install.
+We personally decided to install under tile heating in both our bathrooms due to the attractive price and easy install.

 Many assume underfloor heating is suited just for bathrooms, however if you have hard floors such as tile, floorboards or concrete and live in a cold climate, I would highly recommend installing underfloor heating.
 It not only heats the floor it also heats the entire space.